arunvel1988/openshift101/workshop/all-in-one/README.md

 [S2I](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build) is a framework that creates container images from source code, then runs the assembled images as containers.
 It allows developers to build reproducible images easily, letting them spend time on what matters most, developing their code!

-## Git Webhooks
+# 2. Updating the application with a Webhook

-So far we have been doing alot of manual deployment.
-In cloud-native world we want to move away from manual work and move toward automation.
+So far we have been doing a lot of manual deployment.
+In a cloud-native world we want to move away from manual work and move toward automation.
 Wouldn't it be nice if our application rebuilt on git push events?
 Git webhooks are the way its done and openshift comes bundled in with git webhooks.
 Let's set it up for our project.

 To be able to setup git webhooks, we need to have elevated permission to the project.
 We don't own the repo we have been using so far.
 But since its opensource we can easily fork it and make it our own.